Symptoms Indicating A Visual Efficiency Problem

 Eye Tracking Problems

-Eye tracking involves the smooth and effortless movements of the eyes.
-Efficient eye tracking helps us scan our environment and quickly gauge where we are and what our next move should be.
+Efficient eye tracking involves the smooth and effortless movements of the eyes, enabling us to scan our environment and quickly assess our surroundings.

-When eye movements are slower than normal, inaccurate, or require external cues (like following a moving finger), it may indicate an eye tracking problem.
-Three types of eye tracking problems include fixation dysfunction, deficiency of saccades, and deficiency or pursuits.
+When eye movements become slower than normal, inaccurate, or require external cues (such as following a moving finger), it may indicate an eye tracking problem.
+Three types of eye tracking problems include fixation dysfunction, deficiency of saccades, and deficiency of pursuits.

-- Often skip lines when reading, as the eyes can’t smoothly scan from one line to the next
+- Frequently skip lines when reading due to the eyes' inability to smoothly move from one line to the next

 - Easily lose their place while reading

-Every time our eyes shift their gaze from one object to another, they accommodate their focusing power so that each object appears crisp and clear.
-Focusing problems arise when the ciliary muscle—the muscle responsible for accommodating focus—can’t easily relax, tighten or maintain its position.
+Each time we shift our gaze from one object to another, our eyes adjust their focusing power to ensure a clear and crisp image.
+Focusing problems arise when the ciliary muscle, responsible for accommodating focus, cannot easily relax, tighten, or maintain its position.

-- Holding objects close to the face in order to view them
+- Holding objects close to the face in order to see them clearly

 - Experiencing headaches during or after reading